oracle/graaljs/docs/user/FAQ.md

 * GraalVM JavaScript tries to be compatible with the ECMAScript specification, as well as competing engines (including Nashorn).
 In some cases, this is a contradicting requirement; then, ECMAScript is given precedence.
 Also, there are cases where GraalVM Javascript is not exactly replicating Nashorn features intentionally, e.g., for security reasons.

 Solution:
 * In many cases, enabling GraalVM's Nashorn compatibility mode enables features not enabled by default.
 Note that this can have negative effects on application security!
-See [Nashorn Migration Guide](NashornMigrationGuide.md) for details.
+See the [Nashorn Migration Guide](NashornMigrationGuide.md) for details.

 Specific applications:
 * For JSR 223 ScriptEngine, you might want to set the system property `polyglot.js.nashorn-compat` to `true` in order to use the Nashorn compatibility mode.